Ibn Battuta: Mali and Timbuktu

 From there, Ibn Battuta travelled southwest along a river he believed to be the Nile (it was actually the Niger River), until he reached the capital of the Mali Empire.
 (Note: The location of the Malian capital has been the subject of considerable scholarly debate, but there is no consensus.
 The historian John Hunwick has studied the times given by Ibn Battuta for the various stages of his journey and proposed that the capital is likely to have been on the left side of the Niger River somewhere between Bamako and Nyamina.)
 There he met Mansa Suleyman, king since 1341.
 Ibn Battuta disapproved of the fact that female slaves, servants, and even the daughters of the sultan went about exposing parts of their bodies not befitting a Muslim.
 He wrote in his Rihla that black Africans were characterised by "ill manners" and "contempt for white men", and that he "was long astonished at their feeble intellect and their respect for mean things."
 The earliest mention of the Mande xylophone (now known as bala) comes from this journey: "made from reeds and gourds, which are struck with sticks and make a pleasant sound".
 He left the capital in February accompanied by a local Malian merchant and journeyed overland by camel to Timbuktu.
 Though in the next two centuries it would become the most important city in the region, at that time it was a small city and relatively unimportant.
 It was during this journey that Ibn Battuta first encountered a hippopotamus.
 The animals were feared by the local boatmen and hunted with lances to which strong cords were attached.
 After a short stay in Timbuktu, Ibn Battuta journeyed down the Niger to Gao in a canoe carved from a single tree.
-At the time Gao was an important commercial center.
+At the time Gao was an important commercial centre.

 After spending a month in Gao, Ibn Battuta set off with a large caravan for the oasis of Takedda.
 On his journey across the desert, he received a message from the Sultan of Morocco commanding him to return home.
 He set off for Sijilmasa in September 1353, accompanying a large caravan transporting 600 female slaves, and arrived back in Morocco early in 1354.

-Ibn Battuta's itinerary gives scholars a glimpse as to when Islam first began to spread into the heart of west Africa.
+Ibn Battuta's itinerary gives scholars a glimpse as to when Islam first began to spread into the heart of West Africa.